Last update: March 2025

 Complex vs. simple tasks: when to use which model?

-Response characteristics and output optimisation
+Response characteristics and output optimization

-Detail and thoroughness
+Detail and comprehensiveness

 For your prompts, this means:

-Example instruction for brevity with O1:
+Example instruction for conciseness with O1:

 Accuracy and self-checking: how reliable is the answer?